bryant1410/reified/README.md

 ## Terminology

-At the top level is the Type constructors, listed above. `new ArrayType` creates an instance of _‹ArrayT›_, `new StructType` creates an instance of _‹StructT›_ etc. _‹Type›_ is used to indicate something common to all instances of all types. _‹StructT›_ is used to indicate something common to all instances of StructTypes. `‹Type›.__proto__` is one of the top level Type constructors, like `ArrayType`. `ArrayType.__proto__` and the other share a common genesis, the top level `Type`.
+At the top level is the Type constructors, listed above. `new ArrayType` creates an instance of _‹ArrayT›_, `new StructType` creates an instance of _‹StructT›_ etc. _‹Type›_ is used to indicate something common to all instances of all types. _‹StructT›_ is used to indicate something common to all instances of StructTypes. `‹Type›.__proto__` is one of the top level Type constructors, like `ArrayType`. `ArrayType.__proto__` and the others share a common genesis, the top level `Type`.

 A _‹Type›_ is the constructor for a given type of `<Data>`, so `‹Type›.prototype = <Data>`. `<Data>.__proto__` is one of the top level types' prototype, like `NumericType.prototype`, referred to as `NumericData`.
 Finally, `NumericData.__proto__` and the others share a common genesis, the top level `Data`.